tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 solution consists in Tendermint assuming same-block execution if the Application fills the above mentioned fields in `ResponsePrepareProposal`.

-### Tendermint timeouts in same-block execution
+## Tendermint proposal timeout

-The new same-block execution mode requires the Application to fully execute the prepared block at `PrepareProposal` time.
+Immediate execution requires the Application to fully execute the prepared block at `PrepareProposal` time.
 This execution is synchronous, so Tendermint cannot make progress until the Application returns from `PrepareProposal`.
 This stands on Tendermint's critical path: if the Application takes a long time executing the block, the default value of *TimeoutPropose* might not be sufficient to accommodate the long block execution time and non-proposer processes might time